TileDB-Inc/TileDB/tiledb/api/c_api/DIRECTORY.md

   * Only included in `tiledb.h`.
 Should not appear elsewhere, including in other external headers.
   * Has `extern "C"` linkage.
   * Uses macros such as `TILEDB_EXPORT` and `NOEXCEPT` to allow for differences between languages and platforms.
+  * Uses name convention `<section>_api_external.h`
 * **Internal header**.
 This header is not user-visible and is for inclusion in API source files.
   * Only included in API sources and API white-box unit tests.
 Since these headers are not user-visible, they do not appear in integration tests; such test should only use external headers.
   * Included source files in other sections as the arguments of C API function dictate.
+  * Uses name convention `<section>_api_internal.h`
 * **API source**
   * Defines C API functions with an exception wrapper around a matching implementation function.
   * Defines implementations functions, one for each C API function.
 These implementation functions do not have separate header declarations.
+  * Uses name convention `<section>_api.cc`